Welcome to Boostly Podcast Season 8 Episode 30. This is a recap of my interview with Eric Moeller and we talked about the future of AirBnB.

 Airbnb in some areas is actually complying with this where they’re restricting bookings in certain marketplaces.
 So you can’t actually use Airbnb to book on other platforms are doing the same.
 So yeah, there’s a massive shutdown in certain areas, their cities and towns around here that actually have their borders shut down so you can’t enter into the town unless you live there.
 So they’re shutting down travel completely.

-All of us on a global basis if we’re in the short term rental world we have to mentally and emotionally be in a position and make that switch that the new avatar for at least for now is necessity travelers and necessity guests, right, we have to move away from the leisure guests and start focusing on midterm guests right to fill our units.
+All of us on a global basis if we’re in the short term rental world we have to mentally and emotionally be in a position and make that switch that the new avatar for at least for now is necessity travellers and necessity guests, right, we have to move away from the leisure guests and start focusing on midterm guests right to fill our units.

 Everybody is switching to midterm stays versus long term.
 So just to clarify that midterm stays are anywhere between 28 days and 90 days.